janellewong/StreetEats/README.md

 ### Main Features and Implementation
 #### Registration and Login
-Registration and login information are stored in a postgreSQL database to allow each user to have unique lists, friends, and account information.
+Registration and login information are stored in a postgreSQL database to allow each user to have unique lists and account information.

-#### Connecting with Friends
-Users can add friends to their friends lists.
-This action is facilitated by our User database of registered users, which is available to each user upon login.
-These friend connections are stored in another postgreSQL database.
-This friendship database forms a one-to-many relationship with our User database.

 #### Restaurant Lists
 Users are able to create new lists of restaurants to connect to their user profile, and add/remove as many restaurants to any of their lists.
 The information for restaurants is pulled from the YelpFusion API and stored into a database, Restaurants.
 The title for the list of restaurants can then be added/removed in a user's restaurant list, which connects the User database and Lists database.
 The Restaurants database the interacts with our Lists database, which is connected to a User database.
 These databases are postgreSQL databases.